Apple Store: Store openings

 Apple Store openings and new product releases can draw crowds of hundreds, with some waiting in line as much as a day before the opening.
 The opening of New York City's Fifth Avenue store in 2006 was highly frequented, and had visitors from Europe who flew in for the event.

-Apple Company Store
+The opening of Apple Michigan Avenue was attended by Tim Cook and Illinois Governor Bruce Rauner, among hundreds of others.

+Stores at corporate locations

-In 1993, Apple opened a store at its Apple Campus in Cupertino, California.
-At the time, the store was the only place in the world where Apple merchandise could be purchased, including T-shirts, mugs, and pens.
-In June 2015, the store was closed for renovations, and in September it was reopened, offering a new design and, for the first time, selling iPhones.
+In 1993, Apple opened a store, then known as The Company Store, at its Apple Campus on Infinite Loop in Cupertino, California.
+Predating the modern Apple Store chain, the store was, at the time, the only place in the world where Apple merchandise could be purchased, including T-shirts, mugs, and pens.
+In June 2015, the store was closed for renovations, and in September it was reopened, offering a new design resembling other Apple Store locations and, for the first time, selling iPhones.
+The Infinite Loop location closed on January 20, 2024.

+As part of the process of moving its corporate headquarters to the new Apple Park complex, a similar store with exclusive merchandise opened as part of the Apple Park Visitor Center on November 17, 2017.

+On June 15, 2023, Apple opened a store in the shopping mall of Battersea Power Station, London.
+The power station building serves as the company's UK headquarters, though the store is not actually connected to the offices.